MelihCihanGuler/Marketplace-WEB3-Ropsten/README.md

 10)Upload sol files and run truffle migrate

 Vercel doesn't let me deploy without keys.json.
-It's been duplicated and changed deleberately.
+It's been duplicated and changed deliberately.

 Solidity file is included.
 wEB3-PROVIDER connection is in BaseLayout side which is shared through ContextProvider.